olegabu/go-mimblewimble/README.md

 mw finalize slate-receive-8668319f-d8ae-4dda-be5b-e3fd1648565e.json
 mw info
 ```
-Tell wallet the transaction has been confirmed by the network.
+Tell our wallet the transaction has been confirmed by the network.
 Observe new `Confirmed` outputs and a new transaction, as well as the input turned from `Locked` to `Spent`
 in your wallet.
 ```bash
 mw confirm 8668319f-d8ae-4dda-be5b-e3fd1648565e
 mw info
 ```
-You can validate any transaction file in [Grin](https://github.com/mimblewimble/grin) format.
+You can validate any transaction serialized in [Grin](https://github.com/mimblewimble/grin) format.
 ```bash
 mw validate tx-8668319f-d8ae-4dda-be5b-e3fd1648565e.json
 mw validate 1_grin_repost.json